 The study of karate benefits the student in all areas of their life.

-We are so glad that you are interested in joining University of Pittsburgh Shotokan Karate Club.
+We are so glad that you are interested in becoming a member of the Shotokan Karate Club at the University of Pittsburgh .